InfiniteOracles/DropCloud/README.md

 And now go to the Url that was pasted in terminal and BOOM your very own DropCloud.

-We dont reccomend making your diy DropCloud public as it will be a target for hacking/DDos attacks/Info Stealing
+We don't reccomend making your diy DropCloud public as it will be a target for hacking/DDos attacks/Info Stealing.

 # WARNING